 Approval of this CPS and any amendments hereto is by the DCPA.
 Amendments may be made by updating this entire document or by addendum.
 The DCPA determines whether changes to this CPS require notice or any change in the OID of a certificate issued pursuant to this CPS.
 See also Section 9.10 and Section 9.12 below.

 1.6 Definitions and acronyms

-Applicant: The Applicant is an entity applying for a Certificate.
+Applicant: The Applicant is a Private Organization, Government Entity or Business Entity applying for a Certificate.